Frequently Asked Questions

 Smoking cannabis is not permitted.

-The law prohibits candies, cookies, brownies, and other edible products.
+The law prohibits chocolates, cookies, brownies, and other edible products.

 Qualifying patients may not possess more than an amount sufficient to provide 30 days of treatment based on the dosing guidelines recommended by their recommending medical provider and may not exceed: